andresmadeddie/SOC-with-Splunk-ES/README.md

 This project contains two different cases:

-- Firstly, the VSI case.
+- The VSI case.
 It covers three different scenarios in detail.
-- Secondly, an additional project called the Vandalay case.
+- Vandalay case.
 It covers a similar scope as the previous case, but briefly.

 ## VSI